Jan 14, 2021 Latest post:

 We formally withdrew Sydney from Bishop England in September, as she was no longer able to see to look at a computer screen; her vision was fuzzy, distorted, and she often saw double.
 She spent her days in bed with extreme vertigo and wasn't able to consistently hold down food.
 She began to lose weight and muscle tone.
 The pain became tough to manage at home (even with toroidal and oxycodone) and she was admitted to MUSC Children's Hospital for 4 days at the end of September.
 A bevy of tests were run, including MRI, MRI w/ contrast, MRV, MRA, EEG, EKC, etc.

-At this point we scheduled several appointments - more neurologists with major institutions, neurological immunologists, ENT, cardiologists, homeopathic routes-Deeper Healing, immunological allergist, dry needling, seeing every specialty possible.
+At this point we scheduled several appointments - more neurologists, neurological immunologists, ENT, cardiologists, homeopathic routes-Deeper Healing, immunological allergist, dry needling, seeing every specialty possible.
 Her pain rose and so did our concern.

 Her grandmother/my mother "Millie" moved in with the family mid October and slept in the bed next to her to help change out the ice packs on her head (about ever 90 minutes).
 Millie's commitment to Sydney and dedication to our family has been unwavering, and still is to this day, as she has been living with us and caring for Sydney since October.
 Matt and I could not imagine what our lives would be like without her help.
 Her love is shown every hour of every day and words cannot express our gratitude.